-But remember that recruiters work for the client companies that pay them, not job seekers.
+However, remember that recruiters work for the client companies that pay them, not job seekers.
 They don’t match opportunities to your qualifications.
 They match job seekers to job opportunities.

-3. Branding helps you land.
+3. Personal branding helps you land.

 Communicating only how you offer the same, full range of expertise as everyone else doesn’t distinguish you and give you an advantage.

 Sameness doesn’t sell you.
 Differentiating the value you offer OVER your competitors is an imperative in today’s job search.
 Branding helps you differentiate yourself.

-They’re hanging out on sites like LinkedIn (most especially), Twitter and Facebook.
+They’re hanging out on sites like LinkedIn (most especially), Twitter, Facebook and others.
 If you’re not there, you may not connect with them.
 And your activity on social media provides them social proof that you are who you say you are.

 Work on creating a realistic social media routine, that includes regularly self-Googling, to monitor the search results the world is finding for “your name”.

 Do things to stand out online in a good way, like using personal branding video.